LPL Financial Closes Acquisiti - GuruFocus.com

 Forward-Looking Statements

-Statements in this press release regarding LPL’s and Boenning & Scattergood future operating results, growth and plans, including potential future levels of assets serviced, the onboarding of advisors, staff and assets, or any other statements that are not related to present facts or current conditions or that are not purely historical, constitute forward-looking statements.
-These forward-looking statements are based on the historical performance of LPL and Boenning & Scattergood and LPL’s plans, estimates and expectations as of February 1, 2023.
-Forward-looking statements are not guarantees that the future levels of assets serviced, results, plans, intentions or expectations expressed or implied by LPL will be achieved.
-Matters subject to forward-looking statements involve known and unknown risks and uncertainties, including economic, legislative, regulatory, competitive and other factors, which may cause levels of assets serviced, actual financial or operating results, levels of activity, or the timing of events, to be materially different than those expressed or implied by forward-looking statements.
-In particular, LPL can provide no assurance that the assets reported as serviced by Boenning & Scattergood financial advisors will translate into assets serviced at LPL, or that Boenning & Scattergood financial advisors will join LPL.
-Important factors that could cause or contribute to such differences include: difficulties or delays in onboarding Boenning & Scattergood financial advisors, staff or clients, which could negatively affect LPL’s ability to realize revenue or expense synergies or other expected benefits of the transaction; disruptions of LPL’s business that could make it more difficult to maintain relationships with its financial advisors and their clients; the choice by clients of Boenning & Scattergood advisors not to open brokerage and/or advisory accounts at LPL; changes in general economic and financial market conditions, including retail investor sentiment; fluctuations in the value of assets under custody; effects of competition in the financial services industry, including competitors’ success in recruiting Boenning & Scattergood advisors and their clients; and the other factors set forth in Part I, “Item 1A.
-Risk Factors” in LPL’s 2021 Annual Report on Form 10-K and any subsequent SEC filing.
-Except as required by law, LPL specifically disclaims any obligation to update any forward-looking statements as a result of developments occurring after the date of this press release, even if its estimates change, and you should not rely on those statements as representing LPL’s views as of any date subsequent to February 1, 2023.
+This press release includes statements regarding LPL Financial Holdings Inc. (together with its subsidiaries, including LPL Financial LLC, the “Company” or “LPL Financial”) and its potential growth, business strategy and plans, including the expected benefits of LPL Financial’s acquisition of FRGIS.
+These and other statements that are not related to present facts or current conditions or that are not purely historical, constitute forward-looking statements.
+They reflect the Company’s plans, estimates and expectations as of February 1, 2023.
+Forward-looking statements are not guarantees that the future results, plans, intentions or expectations expressed or implied by the Company will be achieved.

+Matters subject to forward-looking statements involve known and unknown risks and uncertainties, including economic, legislative, regulatory, competitive and other factors, which may cause levels of assets serviced, actual financial or operating results, levels of activity or the timing of events to be materially different than those expressed or implied by forward-looking statements.
+In particular, the Company can provide no assurance that the benefits that are expected to accrue to LPL Financial, FRGIS and their respective advisors and stockholders as a result of the transactions described herein will materialize.
+Important factors that could cause or contribute to such differences include: disruptions to the parties’ businesses as a result of the announcement of the transactions; the inability by the Company to sustain revenue and earnings growth or to fully realize revenue or expense synergies or the other expected benefits of the transactions; disruptions of the Company’s or FRGIS’s businesses due to transaction-related uncertainty or other factors making it more difficult to maintain relationships with their respective financial advisors and clients, employees, other business partners or governmental entities; the inability to implement onboarding plans and other consequences associated with acquisitions; unforeseen liabilities arising from the acquisition of FRGIS’s affiliates; changes in general economic and financial market conditions, including retail investor sentiment; fluctuations in the value of assets under custody; effects of competition in the financial services industry; and the other factors set forth in the Company's 2021 Annual Report on Form 10-K and any subsequent filings with the Securities and Exchange Commission.
+Except as required by law, the Company specifically disclaims any obligation to update any forward-looking statements as a result of developments occurring after the date of this press release, and you should not rely on those statements as representing the Company's views as of any date subsequent to the date of this press release.

 Contacts